fatherdaughterglasses.jpeg (shutterstock_1687124806.webp)

 • Vitamin C is a strong antioxidant that can lower your risk of developing cataracts.
 Good sources of this vitamin include broccoli, peppers, and citrus fruits.

 • Vitamin E is thought to slow the damage incurred by age-related macular degeneration (AMD).
-Nuts, seeds, and avocado are all excellent sources.
+Nuts, seeds, and avocados are all excellent sources.

 Cardio improves blood circulation all over our bodies, including our eyes.
-Since many eye diseases are linked to high blood pressure and high cholesterol, exercise is a simple yet effective way to offset ocular health problems.
-Increased blood and oxygen flow to the retina and optic nerve is highly beneficial for our vision, particular for those living with glaucoma.
+Since many eye diseases are linked to high blood pressure and high cholesterol, exercise is a simple yet effective way to offset eye health problems.
+Increased blood and oxygen flow to the retina and optic nerve is highly beneficial for our vision, particularly for those living withglaucoma.

 To avoid the damaging effects of ultraviolet (UV) light, the American Academy of Ophthalmology recommends sunglasses that block 99 to 100 percent of both UVA and UVB rays.
 If you don't have sunglasses on hand, wear a wide-brimmed hat or a visor pulled down low to shade your eyes from the light.